19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 Authority not to be revoked by death of principal, etc.

-20\.
-A vote given in accordance with the terms of an instrument of proxy or attorney shall be valid notwithstanding the previous death or unsoundness of mind of the principal or revocation of the instrument or of the authority under which the instrument was executed, or the transfer of the share in respect of which the instrument is given, if no intimation in writing of such death, unsoundness of mind, revocation or transfer as aforesaid has been received by the management corporation or subsidiary management corporation, as the case may be, at the registered office before the commencement of the meeting or adjourned meeting at which the instrument is used.
+20. A vote given in accordance with the terms of an instrument of proxy or attorney shall be valid notwithstanding the previous death or mental disorder of the principal or revocation of the instrument or of the authority under which the instrument was executed, or the transfer of the share in respect of which the instrument is given, if no intimation in writing of such death, mental disorder, revocation or transfer as aforesaid has been received by the management corporation or subsidiary management corporation, as the case may be, at the registered office before the commencement of the meeting or adjourned meeting at which the instrument is used.

+[LT(S)A, 3rd Sch.]

+[21/2008 wef 01/03/2010]

 SECOND SCHEDULE

 Sections 53(11), 54(4), 80(6) and 135(1)

-Proceedings of Councils and Executive Committees
+Proceedings of Councils

+and Executive Committees

 Chairperson to preside at meetings